liupfskygre/SgVG_supraglacial_virome/virome_analysis_pipeline.md

 ```

-#5, in silico prediction of the life style of glacial viruses
+#5, in silico prediction of the life style of supraglacial viruses
 ```
 #checkV, see above output